• Skip to primary navigation

 • Heat broth: While you prepare the meatballs, start heating the broth in a relatively wide pot.

-Mix well with the wet hand until the mixture is very smooth.
+• Shape the meatballs: Mix well with your wet hand until the mixture is very smooth.
 To make sure that the meatballs have enough salt, place a very small one in the simmering broth and taste it.
 Add more anchovy paste, salt, and pepper, if necessary.

 • Cook the meatballs: Form the meatballs with wet hands (about 20) and cook them for about 10 minutes in the simmering broth.
 Remove from the broth with a slotted spoon and keep warm.

-• Measure broth: Sieve the broth through a fine-mesh sieve and measure out ½ liter/ 17 fl. oz/ 2 cups, which you will need for the sauce.
+• Measure broth: Sieve the broth through a fine-mesh sieve and measure out 2 cups/ ½ liter, which you will need for the sauce.
 Use the remaining stock to make a soup or something else the next day.

 Caper white sauce: